BloodBowlBase/EHeresy/docs/legions_imperialis_campaigns/territories.md

 **Special Rules**

 When a battle is fought over a Fortress territory, do not use the previously determined Mission.
-Instead, play the Strongpoint Defence mission (see page 81).
+Instead, play the Strongpoint Defence mission ([on page 81](../legions_imperialis_campaigns/additional_missions.md#strongpoint-defence)).
 The player Protecting this territory is always the Defender in such a scenario.

 ---